AnujWorld10/RPS-School-Management/backend/docs/API.md

 ---

 ## Introduction
 The RPS School Management System API is a RESTful backend built with FastAPI.
-It manages users, students, teachers, and administrative operations for a school.
+It manages users, students, teachers, classes, fees, and administrative operations for a school.
 All endpoints use JSON for requests and responses.
 Authentication is handled via JWT tokens.

 ---

 ## Authentication & Authorization
 - **Authentication:** Uses JWT (JSON Web Token) for secure access.
 - **How it works:**
-  1. User logs in with username, password, and role.
+  1. User logs in with username and password.
   2. Server returns a JWT access token.
   3. Client includes this token in the `Authorization` header for all protected requests.
 - **Header format:**